karmaniverous/stan/.stan/system/stan.system.md

   - Prefer the “Next up” (or equivalent) items from <stanPath>/system/stan.todo.md.
   - If none are listed, include any obvious follow‑ups from current outputs (e.g., patch a known file, regenerate artifacts).

-- What to ask STAN first:
+- Assistant startup checklist:
-  - Provide a concrete, copy‑ready instruction list that primes the next thread to verify signature, propose or validate an immediate patch if applicable, update the dev plan, and follow FEEDBACK rules on failure.
+  - Provide a concrete, assistant‑oriented checklist that primes the next thread to verify signature, load artifacts, execute near‑term steps, and follow FEEDBACK rules on failure.

 Fence & formatting
 - Wrap the entire handoff in a single fenced code block.
 - Apply the fence hygiene rule (+1 over any inner backtick runs).
 - Do not include any extra prose outside the fence.